[Exclusive] Blasphemy and jihad: Macron launches EU debate

 And the talks are aimed at agreeing new EU recommendations on the "fight against terrorism" on 10 June.

-But the discussions fall in the middle of French elections, due in April, in which president Emmanuel Macron will be competing for votes from three rightwing challengers - Valérie Pécresse and the far-right Marine le Pen and Eric Zemmour.
+But the discussions fall in the middle of French elections, due in April, in which president Emmanuel Macron will be competing for votes from three rightwing challengers - Valérie Pécresse and the far-right Marine Le Pen and Eric Zemmour.

 The pre-election climate has already become toxic for French Muslims, with Macron himself and his hardline interior minister Gérald Darmanin pursuing what one NGO group, the European Network Against Racism, has called an "Islamophobic witch-hunt".